MinaSeddik/dev-shortcut/Git/git.md

 ## <a name='git_merge'> git merge </a>

-merge source into master
+merge source into target
 ```
-git checkout <target>     <---
+git checkout <target>
 git merge <source>
 ```
 Note: the source pointer won't change but the target pointer will

-ex: **merge feature-1 branch into master branch**
+ex: **merge feature (source) branch into master branch (target)**

 first, checkout master branch
 ```
 git checkout master
 ```

-then, merge feature-1 branch to master
+then, merge feature branch to master
 ```
-git merge feature-1
+git merge feature
 ```

-Note: the master branch pointer will move but feature-1 branch will remain as it is
+Note: the master branch pointer will move but feature branch will remain as it is

 ---
 **There are 2 types of merge**